 When I was seven I loved Jackie Chan.
 I watched the show avidly, loving the idea of powers bestowed by an animal, the elaborate fight scenes and dramatic storylines.

 When I was eight, I was so over Jackie Chan.
 My dad found some sneakers at Payless that were half off.
-They had a Jackie Chan emblem on the side and, despite me telling him I would never wear them, he bought them for the great deal.
+They had a Jackie Chan emblem on the side and, despite me telling him I would never wear them, he bought them for a great deal.
 True to my word, I never wore them, and he was out the amount of the shoes.

 The lie of the sale is that we are saving money.
-But if you buy something you don’t need, in the end you are losing that money.
+But if you buy something you don’t need, in the end, you are losing that money.
 Yes, it’s very obvious, and yet we’re still deceived all the time.

 If you buy a $350 jacket for $150, it’s easy to focus on the $200 you saved instead of the $150 you spent.
 It’s good to get into the habit of asking: